Chocolate Lover’s Chocolate Cake

 - Sour Cream: Adds richness and a subtle tang.

-- Vanilla Extract: Adds complexity to the overall taste.
+- Vanilla Extract: Complements the chocolate flavor.

 - Jump to the printable recipe for precise measurements